 Direct and manage day-to-day transactions with external investment managers.

-Work in conjunction with the investment consultant to select and recommend hiring and termination of external investment managers.
+Work in conjunction with the investment consultant, as appropriate, to select and recommend hiring and termination of external investment managers.

 Work in conjunction with the investment consultant on the preparation of presentations and reporting materials for the Board’s Audit, Budget, Finance, and Facilities Committee.

 Meet with the investment managers on a periodic basis to perform due diligence, including a review of investment performance, portfolio allocations, and market outlook.
-Meetings may be by teleconference.

 Inform the Comptroller of material events that are discovered or reported during the ongoing due diligence process.